Passport 1797 Francis II

 Peter Anton Frank

 Frank Peter Anton Frh. von, lawyer.
 Aschaffenburg, 7.
 4. 1746; † Vienna, 12.
 11. 1818.
 Stud.
 1764-66 at the University of Mainz under Behlen, Horix and Will Jus, in the following years at the University of Würzburg under Barthel and Sündermahler, last in Göttingen and Wetzlar.
 1770 professor of rights in Mainz, 1771 elector prince.
-Trier’s court councillor and professor of German state and fief law and history in Trier, 1775 senior librarian, 1780 professor of German imperial history and state law in Mainz, 1784 electoral prince.
-Mainz court and government council.
+Trier’s court counselor and professor of German state and fief law and history in Trier, 1775 senior librarian, 1780 professor of German imperial history and state law in Mainz, 1784 electoral prince.
+Mainz court and governing council.
 He became known as the Councillor of the Embassy of the Elector of Trier at the election of Leopold II with the Emperor and was appointed in 1791 to the German Dept. in Vienna as a student assistant to the Empire, where he held this office until the dissolution of the Empire.
-F., who possessed a comprehensive knowledge, withdrew then into the private life, in order to work on staatswiss.
-Works to work.
-1803 Frh.
+F., who possessed a comprehensive knowledge, withdrew then into the private life, in order to work on state scientific works.
+Passport 1797 Francis II

-Hence, this passport is a significant document for world and passport history and actually a museums piece at its finest.
+Hence, this passport is an essential document for (passport) history and a museum’s piece at its finest.